 by Nina from Lemons & Luggage

-Budapest is certainly one of the best destinations for vegan travelers in the world.
-Not only are there plenty of restaurants offering vegan food in Budapest, quite a few of them actually come up with veganized Hungarian dishes!
-Sometimes as vegans we miss out on some aspects of the local cuisine, but this is not an issue in Budapest.
+Budapest is undoubtedly one of the best destinations for vegan travellers in the world.
+Not only are there plenty of restaurants offering vegan food in Budapest, but quite a few of them actually come up with veganized Hungarian dishes!
+Sometimes as vegans, we miss out on some aspects of the local cuisine, but this is not an issue in Budapest.
 From vegan goulash, csusza, and stew to vegan Hungarian cakes, you can find everything a non-vegan can!

 Worst – TIRANA, Albania